 Click here to download paper as PDF

-The above paper may be downloaded in Adobe Acrobat (pdf) format (1 Mb) by clicking on the link above.
+The above paper may be downloaded in Adobe Acrobat (pdf) format (2.8mb) by clicking on the link above or opposite.

 First presented at the AIG Mineral Exploration Discussion Group Western Australia meeting, October 2004.